Search and destroy: Vietnam War

 Search-and-destroy missions had many flaws.
 First, there was lack of distinction between clearing and search-and-destroy missions.
 Thus, clearing missions, which were less aggressive, eventually morphed into a more violent and brutal form of tactic, just as search-and-destroy missions were.
 With the lack of distinction between clearing, and search-and-destroy missions, pacification was not pushed.
 Such a response led to the Mỹ Lai massacre of 1968, where American troops massacred at least 347 Vietnamese civilians.

-Guenter Lewy, a Professor of Political Science at the University of Massachusetts Amherst, argued that the generals and war planners severely underestimated the enemy's abilities to match and even to exceed US forces.
+Guenter Lewy, a professor of Political Science at the University of Massachusetts Amherst, argued that the generals and war planners severely underestimated the enemy's abilities to match and even to exceed US forces.
 Large numbers of Viet Cong troops would be killed or captured, but they were quickly replaced.
 Enemy forces were initially pushed out of certain territories, but as soon as the American forces left the areas, they simply returned with more reinforcements and weapons.

 The effectiveness of the missions is also doubtful.
 In one of the first search-and-destroy missions northwest of Dầu Tiếng, named Operation Attleboro, a US report states that 115 U.S. soldiers were killed, and the North Vietnamese lost 1,062.
 In Operation Junction City, the report also states that 282 US soldiers were killed, and the Viet Cong lost 1,728 guerrillas.

-Those estimated figures, however, should be considered in light of the by how they were obtained.
-They were almost exclusively gathered by indirect means: sensor readings, sightings of secondary explosions, reports of defectors or prisoners-of-war, and inference or extrapolation.
+Those estimated figures, however, should be considered in light of how they were obtained.
+They were almost exclusively gathered by indirect means: sensor readings, sightings of secondary explosions, reports of defectors or prisoners of war, and inference or extrapolation.